Autodesk (ADSK)

 8. Gross Margin & Pricing Power

 Autodesk’s gross margin is one of the highest in the software sector, an output of its asset-lite business model and strong pricing power.
 It also enables the company to fund large investments in new products and sales during periods of rapid growth to achieve higher profits in the future.
-As you can see below, it averaged an elite 91.7% gross margin over the last year.
-That means Autodesk only paid its providers $8.31 for every $100 in revenue.
-Autodesk Trailing 12-Month Gross Margin
+As you can see below, it averaged an elite 92% gross margin over the last year.
+Said differently, roughly $91.99 was left to spend on selling, marketing, and R&D for every $100 in revenue.

-Autodesk produced a 91% gross profit margin in Q2, down 1.2 percentage points year on year.
+Autodesk produced a 91.5% gross profit margin in Q4, in line with the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 9. Operating Margin

-Analyzing the trend in its profitability, Autodesk’s operating margin decreased by 1.2 percentage points over the last year.
+Analyzing the trend in its profitability, Autodesk’s operating margin might fluctuated slightly but has generally stayed the same over the last two years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

 10. Cash Is King

 Autodesk has shown terrific cash profitability, driven by its lucrative business model that enables it to reinvest, return capital to investors, and stay ahead of the competition while maintaining an ample cushion.
-The company’s free cash flow margin was among the best in the software sector, averaging 28.5% over the last year.
+The company’s free cash flow margin was among the best in the software sector, averaging an eye-popping 33.4% over the last year.

-Autodesk’s free cash flow clocked in at $451 million in Q2, equivalent to a 25.6% margin.
-This result was good as its margin was 12.1 percentage points higher than in the same quarter last year, but we note it was lower than its one-year cash profitability.
-Nevertheless, we wouldn’t put too much weight on a single quarter because investment needs can be seasonal, causing short-term swings.
+Autodesk’s free cash flow clocked in at $972 million in Q4, equivalent to a 49.7% margin.
+This result was good as its margin was 8.3 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
 Long-term trends carry greater meaning.

-Over the next year, analysts predict Autodesk’s cash conversion will improve.
-Their consensus estimates imply its free cash flow margin of 28.5% for the last 12 months will increase to 32%, it options for capital deployment (investments, share buybacks, etc.).
+Over the next year, analysts predict Autodesk’s cash conversion will slightly fall.
+Their consensus estimates imply its free cash flow margin of 33.4% for the last 12 months will decrease to 31.9%.

 11. Balance Sheet Assessment

 We were impressed by how significantly Autodesk blew past analysts’ billings expectations this quarter.
-We were also glad its EPS guidance for next quarter exceeded Wall Street’s estimates.
-Overall, we think this was a solid quarter with some key areas of upside.
-The stock traded up 11.3% to $321.43 immediately after reporting.
+We were also glad its EPS guidance for next quarter trumped Wall Street’s estimates.
+On the other hand, its EBITDA missed and its revenue guidance for next year suggests growth will slow.
+Overall, we think this was still a decent quarter with some key metrics above expectations.
+The stock traded up 6.9% to $249.65 immediately following the results.

 13. Is Now The Time To Buy Autodesk?

 Autodesk’s business quality ultimately falls short of our standards.
-To begin with, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while its admirable gross margin indicates excellent unit economics, the downside is its declining operating margin shows it’s becoming less efficient at building and selling its software.
+First off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its admirable gross margin indicates excellent unit economics, the downside is its operating margin hasn't moved over the last year.
 On top of that, its customer acquisition is less efficient than many comparable companies.

-Autodesk’s price-to-sales ratio based on the next 12 months is 8.6x.
-Investors with a higher risk tolerance might like the company, but we don’t really see a big opportunity at the moment.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Autodesk’s price-to-sales ratio based on the next 12 months is 6.3x.
+Beauty is in the eye of the beholder, but we don’t really see a big opportunity at the moment.
+We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.